Star-forming and Quiescent Central Galaxies Cluster Similarly: Implications for the Galaxy-Halo Connection: Results

-We now investigate the relative contributions of central and satellite galaxies to this observed trend in the ACFs.
-Fig.~\ref{fig:centrals_ACFs} shows the ACFs of central galaxies only.
-With this sample, we notice a drastic reduction in the trends as a function of $\Delta$MS. The remaining weak trend is only somewhat noticeable in the most quiescent centrals, especially at lower masses.
-Note that since these ACFs are of centrals only, we focus primarily on scales larger than $r_\text{p}\sim1~h^{-1}$Mpc as we do not expect multiple centrals to occupy the same halo.
-Signals below this scale are likely the result of the projection used to calculate the ACFs and potentially satellites that are misidentified as centrals.
-We discuss this further in Section~\ref{section:group_catalog_comparison}.
 We conclude that the strong trend and main contributor of increased clustering amplitude below the SFMS is therefore the product of satellite galaxies in the sample.
 Further, the ratio of satellite galaxies to central galaxies increases with distance below the SFMS.
 This effect is strongest at lower masses, and these galaxy samples are precisely where we see the strongest clustering in Fig.~\ref{fig:all_ACFs}.

 Fig.~\ref{fig:all_ACF_components} shows the weighted ACFs of all (black), central (dash-dot blue), and satellite (magenta) galaxies to illustrate the relative contributions of centrals and satellites to the overall ACF of all galaxies.
 Formally, this is given by